chriskrycho/v5.chriskrycho.com/site/notes/2025/01/What Distinguishes Newsletters from Blogs.md

 [feedbin]: https://feedbin.com

-And yet nonetheless, when I am writing and when I am reading, a blog does feel like it has a different assumed *relationship* to its audience that does an email.
+Nonetheless, when I am writing and when I am reading, a blog does feel like it has a different assumed *relationship* to its audience that does an email.
 The intentionality of someone *asking* to get your words in their inbox is much the same as their adding you to their feed reader, but quiet different from their finding a post via some link aggregator or social media.

 [^sale]: If your items are always on sale, are they ever on sale?